vaioic/QuPath_Workshop2025/Tutorials/Measurments.md

 - Threshold: 500
 - Cell expansion: 5 um

-Any parameters not mentioned were left at their default settings.
+Any parameters not mentioned are left at their default settings.

 ![Cell Detection Parameters](/Tutorials/Tutorial_Imgs/BPAE_Nucleus_Detection.png)